Celtech/ACME/README.md

 client which will be used inside a docker container.
 This client has 4
 responsibilities:

-- Exposing a API that can be hit to issue a new certificate for a domain pointed at our ingress servers
+- Exposing an API that can be hit to issue a new certificate for a domain pointed at our ingress servers
 - Creating a temporary challenge server per certificate request to validate the domain
 - Managing LetsEncrypt user accounts as to not get rate limited